 Education: Massey University, New Zealand

 Dr. Lancer graduated from Massey University, an AVMA-accredited veterinary school, in 2009.
 He then spent two years working in a rural mixed practice, treating everything from dogs and cats to sheep and goats.
 He returned to Long Island in 2012 and completed an intensive year-long internship at the Veterinary Medical Center of Long Island, receiving multiple awards for his work.
-Dr. Lancer’s interests include Clinical Pathology, Behavior, Dermatology, Soft tissue surgery, and Nutrition and Infectious diseases.
-Dr. Lancer has a Pit bull named "Logan" and two cats named "Tui" and "Kea."
-He currently resides in Huntington and in his free time enjoys out-door activities, especially mountain biking, basketball, hiking and running.
+Dr. Lancer’s interests include preventative care, clinical pathology, behavior, dermatology, soft tissue surgery, nutrition, and infectious disease.

 Dr. Lancer has a Pit bull named Logan and two cats named Tui and Kea.
 He currently resides in Huntington with his wife Alexis, a primatologist, and their son Leo.
 In his free time Dr. Lancer enjoys cars, tech, and out-door activities.